Posts

 There are obvious indicators for us to recognise the natural season that we are in; we don’t have to strive to work it out.
 When it’s continually cold, it’s winter.
 When it’s hot all the time, it’s summer.

-In the spiritual, God speaks clearly to those who position themselves to hear.
+In the spiritual, God speaks clearly when we position ourselves to hear His voice.
 People who humbly surrender to the Lordship of Jesus Christ and continually saturate themselves in the Word will hear the still small voice of the Holy Spirit.
 Those who have a posture of heart that declares, “Not my will, but yours be done”, will know what season they are in.

 If there is any doubt, the greatest way to discover the season is to focus on God.
 It might take some time, but that is because God is enjoying the time with us and He knows the power of having our attention on Him.

 It’s time to be wise discerners of the seasons.
-It’s also time to be diligent to do what is needed in the God-ordained season.
+Let’s be diligent to do what is needed in the God-ordained season.
 Understanding seasons empowers us to honour God and to flourish in life.

 So, what is it the season for in your life?